dpaleka/cross-entropy-for-combinatorics/README.md

 ## How to use this for a custom score function?
 Replace the `score_graph` method in `score.py` with the function you want to **maximize**.

-For example, to minimize the absolute ratio of the first and the last eigenvalue of the adjacency matrix of a connected graph, run:
+For example, to minimize the absolute ratio of the first and the last eigenvalue of the adjacency matrix of a connected graph, put this in your `score.py` file:
 ```
 def score_graph(adjMatG, edgeListG, Gdeg):
     """